 Dr Ward works under Professor Susan Short's team along with Dr Erica Wilson (pictured) at the Institute, tasked with research into brain tumours co-funded by The Charity.

-“One aspect of our work is to understand what helps these cells to survive and identify ways we can manipulate them to sensitise them to treatment,” he explains.
+He explained his main research interest is cellular repair of DNA damage, “One aspect of our work is to understand what helps these cells to survive and identify ways we can manipulate them to sensitise them to treatment.

 “We know, for example, that these cells display stem cell-like properties and have effective mechanisms for the repair of DNA damage associated with radiotherapy.